 Tour Wade’s Mill

 Just a quick drive down the highway, this historic site is well worth a visit.
 Wade’s Mill, a historical 1750s grist mill, still produces flour today and offers a truly unusual outing.
-You can see the behind-the-scenes workings of a mill — and shop for gifts all in one spot.
-(800) 290-1400.
+You can see the behind-the-scenes workings of the mill and shop for gifts all in one spot.
+(800) 290-1400

-Listed on the National Register of Historic Places, Lexington is a small, bustling city full of history and commerce.
-With period architecture, historical buildings, and exceptional shops, it’s a great place to stroll the day away.
+Listed on the National Register of Historic Places, Lexington is a small yet bustling city full of history and commerce.
+With period architecture, historical buildings, and exceptional shops, it is a great place to stroll the day away.
 Don’t miss the many wonderful antique shops and Cocoa Mill Chocolate Co., our award-winning chocolate shop.